Kephson/reint_downloadmanager/README.md

 ## 1 Features

 * Show a list of downloads, count number of downloads for each file
 * Show top downloads as list
+* Add a searchable file list
 * [Full documentation in TYPO3 TER][1]

 ## 2 Usage